nbailey/mit-curling-www/content/pages/faq.md

 ## COVID-19 Update

 As announced <a href="https://www.teamusa.org/USA-Curling/Features/2020/August/18/College-Curling-Goes-Virtual-for-Fall-Semester?fbclid=IwAR2roQkpBbjVVc0Q9IjCQUXpPn17xvfXsMbUYbzREz0PltRf657DJA8tllo" target="_blank">here</a>, college curling will be virtual (at least for the fall).
 What will being a part of a virtual college curling team entail?
-At this point we aren't so sure, but we know there will be some online intercollegiate competitions in addition to some informal get-togethers with the team.
-If you can't wait to try ecurling or just want to hang out with cool people, we would be happy to send you more information as we find out more.
-You can let us know you're interested (and join the mailing list) by emailing us at curling-owner@mit.edu .
+There will likely be some online intercollegiate competitions in addition to some informal get-togethers with the team.
+This is a special opportunity to try e-curling on a collegiate level and learn the sport if you could not join our practices before due to time conflicts.
+If you want to watch professional curling competitions together or just want to hang out with cool people, we would also be glad to have you.
+You can let us know you're interested (and join the mailing list) by emailing us at curling-owner@mit.edu.

 ## How to Play